cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

   :align: center
   :class: bordered-image

-Adding preferred tags is easy.
-Just click the **Add Preferred Tags** button and use the UI to add a list of terms you would like to be preferred.
-If the tag already exists in CDAP, it will be promoted to a preferred tag automatically.
-If it is a new tag in CDAP, it will still show up in the Preferred Tags list.
+To add preferred tags, click the **Add Preferred Tags** button and use the UI to add or import a list of tags that you would like to be "preferred".
+If the tag already exists in CDAP, it will be promoted from being a user tag to being a preferred tag.
+If it is a new tag in CDAP, it will be added in the *Preferred Tags* list.

 .. figure:: /_images/tracker-tags-upload.png
   :figwidth: 100%